Why Gwen Stefani Isn't On 'The Voice' Season 18

 Taking a season off from the show to focus on Just a Girl and her family (Stefani is also a mother of three) will take some of the pressure off of her schedule, and it also allows The Voice to continue the tradition of rotating the celebrities who sit in those iconic red chairs.
 Season 18 includes returning coaches Shelton, Kelly Clarkson, and John Legend, and they'll be joined by Nick Jonas, who is a first time coach on the reality series (and one of the youngest coaches to date).

 As for Stefani, the door for her to return appears to always be open.
 After all, she previously served as a coach during seasons 7, 9, and 12, and as a mentor in seasons 8 and 10 before her season 17 comeback.
 Whenever she feels like getting her banter on and snatching singers from her boyfriend's grasp once more, there will no doubt be a red chair with her name on it at The Voice.
-In the meantime, Jonas will be keeping her seat warm when season 18 premieres this Monday, Feb.
-23 on NBC.
+In the meantime, Jonas will be keeping her seat warm for season 18.

 Advertisement